samuelroland/CloudSys-labs/lab3/chatbotLab3.md

 Please open http://86.119.31.138:8501 in your Web browser !
 ```

+It installs Python, Pip, install the Pip dependencies, and start the chatbot in background.

 You can finally open the link printed on the last line.

 ![final-chatbot-working.png](imgs/final-chatbot-working.png)